-The history of bioethics has evolved from the days of Hippocrates to Claude Bernard, to development of Nuremberg Code in 1960s.
+The history of bioethics has evolved from the days of Hippocrates to Claude Bernard, to the development of the Nuremberg Code in 1960s.
 In 1964 the World Medical Association Declaration of Helsinki underscored 12 basic principles for the conduct of human biomedical research.
-The Council for International Organization of Medical Sciences (CIOMS) in collaboration with the WHO proposed guidelines for international research in 1982, which were further amended in 1993 as the "International ethical guidelines for biomedical research involving human subjects".
+The Council for International Organisation of Medical Sciences (CIOMS) in collaboration with the WHO proposed guidelines for international research in 1982, which were further amended in 1993 as the "International ethical guidelines for biomedical research involving human subjects".